SmokeHouseProject/applewood/README.md

 Applewood is a skeleton framework for desktop/web/mobile deployment using Aurelia, a node Web API and a MongoDB.
 Each Smoke House Project is a good starting point for any project that can be run in a browser, compiled to a mobile app or built with electron into a desktop app.

->Latest ver 0.2.0 has been updated to use node 10.x.x and uses latest release of Aurelia CLI
+>Latest ver 0.3.0 has been updated to use node 10.x.x, uses latest release of Aurelia CLI 1.0.0-beta.11 and uses latest release of Cordova Browser 6.0.0  (see [known issues](KnownIssues.md))

 Is a collection of the following libraries:
 -  Electron  <http://electron.atom.io/> builder for desktop apps